oroinc/documentation/user_guide/magento_channel_integration.rst

 back.
 If the box is unchecked, data from Magento will be loaded to OroCRM, but changes performed in OroCRM will not be loaded to Magento.

-If the two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same customer details were edited from the both OroCRM and Magento):
+If two-way synchronization is enabled, define the priority used for conflict resolution (e.g. if the same customer details were edited from both OroCRM and Magento):

 - *Remote wins*: Magento data will be applied to the both Magento and OroCRM.